-Spin Strong includes an entire set of rotary air resistance movements, divided into four zones around the body that include out to the sides, out to the front, overhead horizontal and overhead at a 45 degree angle.
+Spin Strong includes an entire set of rotational or arm spinning air resistance exercises, divided into four zones around the body that include out to the sides, out to the front, overhead and overhead at a 45 degree angle.

-Each of the exercises has different variations.
-By slightly moving your hand spinning position, such as up or down or to one side or the other, muscles are trained differently.
-Likewise, you can slowly move the hands from one of the exercises to another, such as between the jump rope arms and the “T”.
+Each of the exercises allows many different variations.
+By slightly changing your spinning movement, such as up or down or to one side or the other, muscles are trained differently.
+Likewise, you can move from one exercise to another without stopping, such as from Jump Rope Arms to the “T”.

 OUT TO THE SIDES

 1. Jump rope arms - Use the arm spinning motion of jumping rope with arms at your side.
 Use different speeds and spin directions.